tcroche/Side-Project/Polymer_Project/README.md

 cannot see.
 One command produces one self-contained HTML report that opens offline and prints to A4 PDF from any browser.

-> Built for the Polymer Capital Tech Expo 2026 by Théo Crochemar, M.Sc.
+> Built for the Polymer Capital Tech Expo 2026 by Théo Crochemar, MSc.
 Applied Mathematics
-> and Quantitative Finance, Université Paris 1 Panthéon-Sorbonne.
+> and Quantitative Finance (MMMEF), Université Paris 1 Panthéon-Sorbonne.

 ---